qgis/QGIS-Documentation/docs/training_manual/processing/iterative_model.rst

 We can make this example more complex by extending the model and computing some slope statistics.
-Add the *Slope* algorithm to the model, and then the *Raster statistics* algorithm, which should use the slope output as its only input.
+Add the :guilabel:`Slope` algorithm to the model, and then the :guilabel:`Raster statistics` algorithm, which should use the slope output as its only input.

 .. figure:: img/iterative_model/model2.png